 Posture refers to the alignment and positioning of the body while standing, sitting, or lying down.

-Maintaining proper posture ensures that your spine stays in a neutral position, reducing stress on the ligaments, muscles, and discs that support it.
-Good posture allows the spine to maintain its natural curves, ensuring optimal distribution of body weight and preventing excessive strain.
+Having a correct posture allows the spine to maintain its natural curves, ensuring optimal distribution of body weight and preventing excessive strain.

 Symptoms of Poor Posture and Its Impact on Spinal Health